 bron.tech's founders show how blockchain can be used to verify data and in turn, confirm verification.

-The end of a financial year is a good time to set business resolutions for the start of the next financial year.
+It's EOFY 2019, and the end of a financial year is the best time to set business resolutions for the start of the next financial one.
 To jumpstart your planning, CPA Australia has put together 11 resolutions no small business should do without.